willdupree90/findingedoc/README.md

 The Gradio interface will provide several functionalities that allow you to upload graph data, set an API key, ask questions, and delete data from the knowledge graph.

+- **Select an LLM Model**
+   For both chat and graph creation you can select available models to interact with.
+The base model can be set via evironment variables (see [here](#environment-variables)). :warning: To alter the selectable models you must have access to them via API, as well as name them in `src\edoc\chatbot.py`.

 - **Set OpenAI API Key**:
   If you haven’t already set the `OPENAI_API_KEY` in the `.env` file, the Gradio interface will prompt you to input your OpenAI API key before interacting with the chatbot.
 The key will only be stored during the session.